VirtualVisions/VRC-Contact-Documentation/README.md

 # VRC-Contact-Documentation
 ![Contact Icon](https://github.com/VirtualVisions/VRC-Contact-Documentation/blob/main/Images/Contact%20Icon.png)

-The documentation for the up-to-date VRC-Contact audio system.
+The documentation for the up-to-date Contact audio system.
+This system utilizes a pool of audio sources, making sure that it never plays too many audio clips at once.
+Utilizing this system is two included mechanics: Physics collision sounds, and Footstep sounds.
+Both of these systems require the dynamic use of lots of audio sources, and are not only great demos for this system, but are commonly requested systems for VRChat worlds.

 ---
 # Base Tools